CNAG-Biomedical-Informatics/convert-pheno/non-containerized/README.md

 # Non-Containerized Installation

+This page installs the **Convert-Pheno command-line interface**, not the Desktop Application.
 Use this path when you want to run `convert-pheno` directly from CPAN, GitHub, or inside your own Perl environment.
 For most users, installing from CPAN under `~/perl5` is the simplest non-containerized method.

 ## Recommended: Install From CPAN